kubukoz/blog/mdoc/flavors-of-shared-state.md

 This may be a lot to take, so let's go through the steps one by one:

 1. We create a `Ref` as an initial value for the `IOLocal`.
 You could avoid this by making the `IOLocal` store an `Option[Ref]`, but I figured this would make it easier to implement the other parts.
-That `Ref` is immediately flatMapped to create the `IOLocal`.
+That `Ref` is immediately used to create the `IOLocal`.
 2. We make a `Counter` instance based on the composed `IOLocal` and `Ref`.
 Neither of the methods of the counter actually update the Local: they both read from it and then behave just like a normal `Ref`-based counter would.
 3. Before each request, we'll create a fresh `Ref` and put it into the Local.
 Afterwards, we'll reset the Local to its previous state, for good measure.
 4. Finally, we return the counter with its reset button.